|Tim Roufs||extended search|

 Those tying rice would tie enough so they could take care of it in one day.
 They may have two or three places where they tied.
 They might tie, say, a hundred fifty feet of a rice field.
 I think they'd have about sixty or sixty-five sheaves tied.
 But they weren't all doing that.
 Tying rice was too much exercise.
 That was too much trouble.
-It wasn't hard work, but the others didn't want to take all the rice away from the old people.
+Still, it wasn't hard work, so some did it.
+The others respected that because they didn't want to take all the rice away from the old people.

 Tying rice like that was the only means many of the old people had to get rice.
 The old people didn't get in the way.
 They stayed by the lake shore where the rice ripens quicker.
 Rice matures quicker where the lily pads are.
 The reflection on the lily pads and the sweat of the moisture of the rice helped it mature faster.

 Rice used to be good; it used to be better.
 The rice heads weren't as short as they are now.
 In them days rice had about an eight-inch head hanging on it.
 Today you have rice fields with only about four inches of rice on top of the stalks.
 One lick of that short stuff and you're done.
 Rice heads are shorter now because people club it to death when it's not mature enough.
 The rice in those days had bigger heads because we took care of our rice.

 Oh boy there was a lot of rice!